videojuicer/core-api-docs/objects/presentation.markdown

 SMIL Document Workflow
 ======================

-Presentation content is managed using a flexible markup language called <abbr title="Synchronized Multimedia Integration Languag">[SMIL][smil]</abbr>.
+Presentation content is managed using the flexible markup language <abbr title="Synchronized Multimedia Integration Language">[SMIL][smil]</abbr>.

-SMIL is an XML lingua that allows you to describe complex arrangements of assets in both time and space.
-The Videojuicer player is designed to consume presentations written using the SMIL language.
-The Videojuicer API also makes use of the [Liquid templating language][liquid] to render SMIL documents at request time, allowing for on-the-fly customisation of your presentations.
+SMIL is an XML lingua that allows for the description of complex arrangements of assets and their placement in both time and space.
+Making use of the [Liquid templating language][liquid], the Videojucier service renders presentations as SMIL documents at request time, allowing for on-the-fly customisation to take place.
+In turn, the Videojuicer player consumes and renders these documents, delivering primary and promotional content to end-users.

-Much like an HTML document, a SMIL document is broken into "head" and "body" sections, containing metadata and content respectively.
-Here's a very simple example SMIL document that contains a single video with a title and description:
+A SMIL document is broken into 'head' and 'body' sections, containing metadata and content respectively.
+The following is a simple SMIL document for presenting a single video...

 	<smil>
 		<head>